-University measures taken regarding the spread of COVID-19
+University measures taken regarding COVID-19

 On the initiative of Rector Martin Bares, Masaryk University created a volunteer network.
 With thousands of volunteers applying, we can now offer assistance in many activities and fields.

 MU faculties are prepared for online learning and limited in-person classes

 How will classes be held at Masaryk University?
 This is the most frequently asked question in light of the currently worsening epidemiological situation and the regulations about higher education issued by the South Moravian Region.

 First Year of Prestigious MUNI Awards for Junior Researchers

 Masaryk University continues in its grant programme intended for promising researchers and introduces a major change.
 From this year, the support will also extend to young researchers through the MUNI Award in Science and Humanities JUNIOR.

 MU calls upon regional public health authority to revoke measures aimed at universities

 According to the university’s lawyers, the Regional Public Health Office does not have the legal authority to issue such a blanket regulation, which is therefore in violation of the law.

 MU transitioning to remote learning, with some exceptions